KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Understanding Appearances.md

 # Understanding Appearances

-This article describes the KeyboardKit appearance model and how to use it.
+This article describes the KeyboardKit appearance engine and how to use it.

 ## Keyboard appearances